nathanielgreen/CV/README.md

   app built for iOS and Android using the Ionic Framework and Rails for the back end.

-## Fast and Passionate Learner

-- Having a strong interest in SPAs and optimization influenced my decision to learn [Nuxt.js](https://nuxtjs.org/), a powerful Vue.js framework that allows you to develop Server Side Rendered Vue.js web and progressive web applications.
-- Whilst attending Makers Academy web development bootcamp, I grasped a good understanding of multiple languages and different technologies in a short space of time through self-taught learning and using online resources, as well as the bootcamps resources.

 ## Technologies and Languages

 Some of my favourite tech at the moment: